Computing and data science.

 We carry out quantitative and qualitative analyses to understand the construction of knowledge and knowledge dissemination online, to provide empirical descriptions of researchers’ digital literacy development and to identify the rhetorical strategies that scientists use to reach non-specialized audiences using one or more languages.
 We are also interested in identifying the STEM researchers’ language and communication needs to address them and enhance their communication skills, one of the key skills for the training of novice and experienced researchers according to the European Commission EURAXESS descriptors.
 At a methodological level, our research involves the use of digital humanities technologies for the analysis of textual data.
 Our emphasis is on the use of corpus linguistics, linguistic data processing, and small- and large-scale text mining techniques, as well as computational linguistics and ethnomethodological techniques.
 All these methods allow us to identify trends in multilingual science communication online and assess the use of language and linguistic repertoires to communicate and disseminate science online with and for society.

 In addition, our research aligns with several of the Sustainable Development Goals (SDGs) of the United Nations 2030 Agenda, specifically those proposed by the World Federation of Science Journals.
 These are global warming and what societies can do to adapt to climate change, mental health, science and global health and the global biodiversity crisis.
 To do this, we use corpus of electronic texts to carry out descriptive characterizations of different genres for communicating science in digital media, with special attention to phraseological, discursive, pragmatic and rhetorical aspects, as well as features of lexical and syntactic complexity, register and discourse style.
 We also analyse assemblages of digital genres (for example, genre chains, genre systems, and genre ecologies) and the semiotic resources that researchers can use to disseminate science, including both single and multimodal genres and genres in one or more languages.
-The outcomes of this research can be applied to teaching innovation, advising on scientific policies and language policies, as well as training human resources in the STEM fields in professional communication.
+The outcomes of this research is applied to teaching innovation, advising on scientific policies and language policies, as well as training human resources in the STEM fields in professional communication.

 RELEVANT PUBLICATIONS